fbpx

 When Is It a Crime to Fail to Appear in Court?

-• The defendant was released from custody
+• The court released the defendant from custody.

 • The defendant willfully failed to appear at court when required to do so